 - Freeze baked cookies - Place shortbreads in freezer safe zipper bag and freeze for up to two months.

 - Freeze dough - Wrap the log tightly in two layers of plastic wrap, place it in a freezer-safe zipper bag, and freeze for up to a month.
-Transfer the dough to the fridge the night before making cookies.
+Transfer the dough to the fridge the night before baking.

-- Chilling the dough is key for any slice and bake cookie recipe.
+- Chill the dough until firm - It is the key to any slice-and-bake cookie recipe.

 Recipe FAQs

-Shortbreads typically contain a higher proportion of butter to flour and usually include butter, sugar and flour as primary ingredients.
-They are buttery with a mildly sweet flavor, and known for it's crumbly and melt-in-your-mouth texture.
+Shortbreads typically have a higher ratio of butter to flour, with butter, sugar, and flour as their main ingredients.
+This gives them a rich, mildly sweet flavor and a crumbly, melt-in-your-mouth texture.

-Sugar cookies, on the other hand, have a more balanced ratio of butter, sugar, and flour, and often include other ingredients like eggs, baking powder, and vanilla extract.
-They're sweeter than shortbreads due to a higher sugar content and usually have a softer texture and are mostly chewy.
-They can also be more versatile in terms of flavor.
+In contrast, sugar cookies maintain a more balanced ratio of butter, sugar, and flour, often including additional ingredients like eggs and baking powder.
+They tend to be sweeter due to a higher sugar content and usually have a softer and chewier texture.

 Brown sugar, with its molasses content, infuses a subtle caramel flavor, offering a distinctive depth to cookies.
 Its moisture content contributes to softer, denser, and chewier cookies compared to those made only with white sugar.
 Additionally, the molasses imparts a darker hue to the cookies, setting them apart from those made exclusively with white sugar.